Borroloola: Economy

+The main economic sectors in Borroloola are tourism, mining, and art.
+The controversial McArthur River mine, one of the world's largest zinc, lead and silver mines, is located about 70 km from Borroloola.
+As of 2006, 42 businesses were registered in the town.

 Transport

 The Borroloola Airport has a 1,149-metre long runway at an elevation of 55 feet (16.8 metres).
 The airport can be very busy during the day and the occasional Careflight services the town during the night.
 One single-engine Cessna 210 aircraft from Katherine Aviation is based at the airport permanently.
 It frequently services the region with chartered and government flights to towns and communities such as Robinson River, McArthur River Mine and Katherine, as well as offering scenic flights to the nearby Sir Edward Pellew Islands and surrounding attractions.
 There are refuelling services for both Avgas and Avtur at the airport and limited parking areas.
 The runway is lit up at night by solar-powered lights.

 The Carpentaria Highway runs west from Borroloola to Daly Waters.
 The Savannah Way runs east from Borroloola to Normanton.
 Both highways are part of Australia's Highway 1, although large portions of the Savannah Way are unsealed.

 Four bus services operate between Katherine and Borroloola weekly (two of which continue to Darwin).